 During the year, SIRC received services without charge from certain common service organizations, related to accommodation and the employer's contribution to the health and dental insurance plans.
 These services provided without charge have been recorded at the carrying value in SIRC's Statement of Operations and Departmental Net Financial Position as follows:

-(in thousands of dollars) 2018 2017
+(in thousands of dollars) 2019 2018

-Accommodation 374 241
+Accommodation 440 374

-Employer's contribution to the health and dental 288 247
+Employer's contribution to the health and dental insurance plans 248 288

-Total 662 488
+Total 688 662

 10. Related party transactions (continued)